KURM (AM)

-KURM (790 AM) is a currently silent radio station broadcasting both News Talk Information and Brokered programming formats.
+KURM (790 AM) is a radio station broadcasting both News Talk Information and Brokered programming formats.
 Licensed to Rogers, Arkansas, United States, it serves the Fayetteville (North West Arkansas) area.
-The station is currently owned by KERM, Inc. 790 kHz is a Regional broadcast frequency.
+The station is currently owned by Lykins Broadcasting, LLC.
+790 kHz is a Regional broadcast frequency.

-Station owner Kermit Womack is the father of Arkansas Congressman Steve Womack.

 History

 KURM was established on November 9, 1979 by owner Kermit Womack.
 It ceased operations on July 1, 2024 at 5:15 pm.

-The final song played on KURM was Give the World a Smile by Cathedral Quartet.
+The final song played on KURM-AM on that day was Give the World a Smile by Cathedral Quartet.

+The KURM-AM license was assigned to Lykins Broadcasting, LLC, on January 30, 2026 with local broadcast operations resuming on July 28, 2026.